gl2748/blog/src/pages/blog/2019-01-16-composing-higher-order-components-in-react.md

 export default UserContainer;
 ```

 Here we wrap our `User`component in two HOCs `withOnMount` and `withLoading`, where withOnMount is an HOC that adds a lifecycle method and withLoading displays a loading animation while our User component has a loading prop of true.
-All this is nice but it's nested and messy, it has an opinion of the order in which our component is wrapped, where in fact we're agnostic.
+All this is nice but it's nested and messy.
 This would be nicer:

 ```
 const withState = connect(mapStateToProps, mapDispatchToProps)